vresque/clecxible/README.md

 C-Language, with extensions.

-A working C(11) compiler with some extensions, as well as the ability to add (simple) extensions via `.c-ext` files
+A C(11) compiler with some extensions, as well as the ability to add (simple) extensions via `.c-ext` files

 Example of a `.c-ext` file, which adds namespaces
 ```c